Snapchat/KeyDB-docs/docs/modules-intro.md

 * `TYPES.md` covers the implementation of native data types into modules.
 * `BLOCK.md` shows how to write blocking commands that will not reply immediately, but will block the client, without blocking the KeyDB server, and will provide a reply whenever will be possible.

-KeyDB modules make possible to extend KeyDB functionality using external modules, implementing new KeyDB commands at a speed and with features similar to what can be done inside the core itself.
+KeyDB modules make it possible to extend KeyDB functionality using external modules, rapidly implementing new KeyDB commands with features similar to what can be done inside the core itself.

-KeyDB modules are dynamic libraries, that can be loaded into KeyDB at startup or using the `MODULE LOAD` command.
+KeyDB modules are dynamic libraries that can be loaded into KeyDB at startup, or using the `MODULE LOAD` command.
 KeyDB exports a C API, in the form of a single C header file called `redismodule.h`.
 Modules are meant to be written in C, however it will be possible to use C++ or other languages that have C binding functionalities.